joaspiosantos/01-hello-world/README.md

-# Tauri + React + Typescript
+# First Day on Tauri + React + Typescript

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This only is an template.

 ## Recommended IDE Setup